zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

    <path>/usr/sbin/nginx -p <path>/etc/nginx -c <path>/etc/nginx/conf.d
    ```

-With this script, you can also upgrade an existing unprivileged installation of NGINX Plus in the provided <path>.
-An optional `-y` option performs a forced upgrade without any confirmation:
+With this script, you can also upgrade an existing unprivileged installation of NGINX Plus in the provided `<path>`.
+The optional `-y` parameter performs a forced upgrade without any confirmation:

 ```shell
 ./ngxunprivinst.sh upgrade [-y] -p <path> <file1.rpm> <file2.rpm>